 The old man held up his hand, and shook his head.

 “He doesn't need it,” the old man said.
 “And he wouldn't appreciate it.
 It's you I fear for.
 That woman has your scent, and she very patient.
 Watch yourself.”

 But, by the time Joe had gotten home and put Emily to bed, he had forgotten all about the old man's warning.

 Upstairs in bed, Joe pushed his wife on the bed, and violently ripped her clothes off.
 He ravished her, then.
 He had never been so hard in his life.
 He pounded into her as hard as he could.
 Going deeper and deeper each time, until he was balls deep inside of her.
 He came, came so hard that it hurt.
 The sinful act left both of them shaking.

 But, even after he had cum, he was still hard, and in a fury threw his wife onto her stomach.
 But, her pussy hadn't been tight enough for him, that first time, so he had put it in her other hole.

 After he finished, he couldn't even look at her.
 And, Bethany’s face burned a bright red in shame at what they had done.

 There were somethings a wife, even a young wife, would be ashamed to do.

-And Joe, God help him, had been thinking about the woman in red the entire time.
+And Joe, God help him, had been thinking about that woman in red the entire time.